diemastermonkey/trickery/README.md

 ```

 # Ansi C / Python: pysea.c / pysea.py
 An ANSI C and Python3 source code polyglot with instructions.
 This approach is well-loved in the community.
-I've jazzed it up here by cramming the C into ```#define```s as valid Python.
-Fun stuff.
-Note: I have a crapload of Polyglot-related materials in the pipeline, so if you're into that stay tuned.
+I've jazzed it up here by cramming the C into ```#defines``` as valid Python.
+Fun.
+I have a crapload of Polyglot-related materials in the pipeline, so if you're into that stay tuned.

 Demonstrated
 ```